 |Distribution methods||Compromised websites, rogue online pop-up ads, potentially unwanted applications.|

 |Damage||Loss of sensitive private information, monetary loss, identity theft, possible malware infections.|

 To eliminate possible malware infections, scan your computer with legitimate antivirus software.
 Our security researchers recommend using Combo Cleaner.

-A couple of examples of other pages that are more or less similar to this one are "Killer's IP Address", "Google Chrome Blocked For Security Reasons" and "Windows Error Code: WIN.DLL0151930".
-It is worthwhile to mention that such pages can be used users to trick into paying money for unnecessary software, services, or even giving scammers a remote access to their computers.
-In one way or another, such websites have to be ignored.
-If they get opened by a browser often, then it is likely that a browser has some PUA installed on it.
+Some examples of other, similar web pages are "Killer's IP Address", "Google Chrome Blocked For Security Reasons" and "Windows Error Code: WIN.DLL0151930".
+Note that these pages are used users to trick people into paying for unnecessary software and services, and even into giving scammers remote access to their computers.

 How did potentially unwanted applications install on my computer?

 Browser hijackers, adware-type apps, and other types of PUAs are commonly distributed by integrating them into the download and/or installation set-ups of other programs, so that a proportion of users inadvertently download and install them together with their chosen software.